oddballteam/hiring-challenges/frontend-engineer/itunes-search/README.md

 ### Creativity:
 - How unique or interesting is the approach to the user interface and functionality?
 - Were additional features (like audio previews, search suggestions) implemented in a creative way?

----

-By submitting this challenge, you’ll have the opportunity to demonstrate your technical skills, creativity, and problem-solving abilities in a real-world application scenario.
-We look forward to reviewing your work!